ibm-cloud-architecture/refarch-caseportal-app/README.md

 * [Compendium](#compendium)

 ## Introduction
-This application illustrates how to plug and play different Angular modules with different back ends of IBM Cloud hybrid integration and analytics reference architecture, and specifically addresses:
+This application illustrates how to plug and play different Angular modules with different back ends of IBM Cloud hybrid integration and analytics reference architecture, and it specifically addresses:
 * the inventory management feature to demonstrate hybrid integration as presented in the [hybrid integration reference architecture center web site](https://www.ibm.com/devops/method/content/architecture/hybridArchitecture).
 This is a simple front end to manage old computers inventory, which is persisted in DB2, exposed via SOAP data access layer service, and with ESB mediation flow and API management.
-The Angular code is under `src/app/features/inventory` folder, and for the server part it is in `server/routes/feature/inventory.js`.
+The Angular code is under `src/app/features/inventory` folder, and for the server part it is in `server/routes/feature/inventoryClient.js`.
+There are in fact two clients implementation so we can change depending of the deployment choice: One client is accessing directly the SOAP web service and do SOAP to REST mapping using Javascript, and one access API Management to get REST API.
-* how to support login with a LDAP server running on-premise and exposed via IBM API connect: Angular feature in `src/app/features/login` and corresponding server code in passport.js, see [this article for details]()
+* how to support login with a LDAP server running on-premise and exposed via IBM API connect: Angular feature in `src/app/features/login` and corresponding server code in passport.js, see [this article for details](docs/login/README.md)
 * how to develop with Angular a simple user interface, with the master-detail pattern for Item and Inventory.
 * how to integrate with back end, on-premise services using secure gateway when deployed on IBM Cloud public.
 * how to proxy  [Watson Conversation](https://www.ibm.com/devops/method/content/architecture/cognitiveConversationDomain2#1_1)
 * how to deploy the app as Cloud Foundry on IBM Cloud, or docker container on IBM Cloud Container or Helm charts on IBM Cloud Private
 * how to use Jenkins for continuous integration and deployment
+* how to package as a docker image deployable to kubernetes based cluster.

 The current top level view of the home page of this application looks like: